AdityaKochar22/Grasper-App/README.md

 # Grasper-App

-A productivity suite application built using Flutter for a university project.
+A productivity suite application built using Flutter and Firebase.

 ## Getting Started